ChFlick/node-red-setup/README.md

 ## Sensor/Actuator Setup

 The Sensor/Actuator system uses a Wemos with an ESP8266 microcontroller.
 For temperature and humidity, a DHT22 sensor is used, reading through digital input.
 For the natural gas concentration, a MQ-5 sensor is used, reading through analog input.
+The display is a 128x64 i2c SSD1306 display.

 ![Sensor Actuator Setup Front](https://github.com/ChFlick/node-red-setup/blob/master/wemosSetupFront.jpg "Sensor Actuator Setup Front")
 ![Sensor Actuator Setup Back](https://github.com/ChFlick/node-red-setup/blob/master/wemosSetupBack.jpg "Sensor Actuator Setup Back")